Things you need to know about coffee roasting.

 It's safe to say, terms like full city, French roast etc, are totally irrelevant to your decision when it comes to buying coffee.
 In fact, those terms are justified by the outer colour of the coffee beans, which can somehow be misleading as the inner and outer part of coffee may 'cook' differently.

-In a chef’s term, under or over cooked.
+In a chef’s term, under or overcooked.
 Agtron, is the ultimate numbers to roast level.

 About single origin or blend, it goes back to the same questions above.
 We love single origin coffees and we have also tasted amazing coffee blends from our coffee roasters.
 Click here to see all the blends.

-We hope everyone gets to enjoy a good cup of coffee, and the challenge is to cater to individual's preference.
+We hope everyone gets to enjoy a good cup of coffee, and the challenge is to cater to the individual's preference.
 Through communication, we believe this is the single most important aspect to enjoy your very own cup of coffee.

 And of course, we encourage you to try and taste as many coffees as possible!
 There are way toooooooo many delicious coffees produced by passionate coffee people, we would love to support our local coffee roasters!